 Chemical Insights’ 3D Printing Toolkit Now Available to Schools Through U.S. Department of Education’s Green Strides Portal

-ATLANTA (July 28, 2020) – Chemical Insights, an Institute of Underwriters Laboratories, has made its 3D printing toolkit available to schools nationwide by including it in the U.S. Department of Education’s (ED) Green Strides online resource portal.
+ATLANTA–(BUSINESS WIRE)–Chemical Insights, an Institute of Underwriters Laboratories, has made its 3D printing toolkit available to schools nationwide by including it in the U.S. Department of Education’s (ED) Green Strides online resource portal.
 The Green Strides portal is a one-stop resource providing K-12 schools with tools to pursue knowledge and practices to help make them more environmentally friendly and ecologically responsible.

 Chemical Insights dedicates its research to advancing safe and healthy working, learning and living environments.
 Research and findings from its toolkit, 3D Printer School Safety: A Guide for Supporting Indoor Air Quality & Human Health, was jointly conducted by Chemical Insights and researchers at Georgia Institute of Technology.